-“Is it ok if we pay you in regular money?” asked Laurel.
+“Is it ok if we pay you in normal money?” asked Laurel.

 “I’ve got muggle money in my room to exchange it with,” Emily replied.

 Isobel was glad that Tristan had Cheered.
-Otherwise, the phrase 'regular money' would have set him off on another you-are-'othering'-the-non-magic-population-by-treating-wizardkind-like-the-norm rant.
+Otherwise, the phrase 'normal money' would have set him off on another you-are-'othering'-the-non-magic-population-by-treating-wizardkind-like-the-norm rant.

 October arrived, and with it came a dramatic increase to their workload.
 As it was their O.W.L. year, the professors seemed to think that their students wouldn’t be prepared unless they were pushed to the brink of nervous breakdowns.
 As a result, the balance on how Isobel and her mates spent their time in Cadogan’s Corridor shifted spectacularly in favor of actually studying.
 More than once, Isobel and her friends cursed at Sir Cadogan for interrupting them, and Emily had broken all of her rules regarding tobacco (she was now chain-smoking with abandon).